carissalow/rapids/docs/develop/test_cases.rst

     - The data for the first day contains records 5 records for every ``epoch``.
     - The second day's data contains 6 records for each of only 2 ``epoch`` (currently ``morning`` and ``evening``)
     - The raw message data contains records for both ``message_types`` (i.e. ``recieved`` and ``sent``) in both days in all epochs.
 The number records with each ``message_types`` per epoch is randomly distributed There is at least one records with each ``message_types`` per epoch.
-    - There is one raw message data file each for testing both iOS and Android data.
+    - There is one raw message data file each, as described above, for testing both iOS and Android data.
+    - There is also an additional for both android and iOS that contains no raw input data for testing empty data files

 Calls
 """""""